-Reverend Warnock is also a proponent of equity.
-As one of the most diverse states in the nation, Georgia is home to a significant number of African-American farmers, critical to the agricultural economy.
-He believes that we should level the playing field for Black and minority farmers by expanding access to capital for equipment and financial resources and ending discriminatory policies at the federal level that limit opportunities.
+As one of the most diverse states in the nation, Georgia is home to a significant number of African-American farmers who are critical to our agricultural economy.
+Reverend Warnock believes we should level the playing field for Black and minority farmers by expanding access to capital, equipment, and financial resources.
+He is working to end discriminatory policies at the federal level that limit opportunity.